Shadow Work: Connecting and Integrating With Your Suppressed Self

 The key, as Po later points out, is to let go of the past and accept that we can only deal with the present.

-By tapping into our chakra points, they will help us let cosmic energy, whose forces are constantly operating in the present, guide our actions and lead ourselves to a path of acceptance to these shadows.
+By tapping into our chakra points, they will help us let cosmic energy, whose forces are constantly operating in the present, guide our actions and lead ourselves to a path of acceptance to these shadows, all of which can be achieved through shadow work.

 The last spiritual aspect that we will be looking at in this article is how we can possibly harness universal power.